Afghanistan probes report Iranian border guards forced migrants into river, many drowned

 HERAT, Afghanistan (Reuters) - Afghan officials on Sunday launched a hunt to retrieve bodies of Afghan migrants from a river in a western province after reports that Iranian border guards tortured and threw Afghans into the river to prevent their entry into Iran.

-Afghanistan’s foreign ministry in a statement on Saturday said an inquiry had been launched and a senior official in the presidential palace in Kabul said initial assessments suggested at least 70 Afghans who were trying to enter Iran from bordering Heart province were beaten and pushed into the Harirud river.
+Afghanistan’s foreign ministry in a statement on Saturday said an inquiry had been launched and a senior official in the presidential palace in Kabul said initial assessments suggested at least 70 Afghans who were trying to enter Iran from bordering Herat province were beaten and pushed into the Harirud river.

 The Harirud river basin is shared by Afghanistan, Iran and Turkmenistan.

-Doctors at Heart District Hospital said they had received the bodies of Afghan migrants, some of whom had drowned.
+Doctors at Herat District Hospital said they had received the bodies of Afghan migrants, some of whom had drowned.

-“So far, 5 bodies have been transferred to the hospital, of these bodies, its clear that 4 died due to drowning,” said Aref Jalali, head of Heart District Hospital.
+“So far, 5 bodies have been transferred to the hospital, of these bodies, its clear that 4 died due to drowning,” said Aref Jalali, head of Herat District Hospital.

-The Iranian consulate in Heart denied the allegations of torture and subsequent drowning of dozens of Afghan migrant workers by border police.
+The Iranian consulate in Herat denied the allegations of torture and subsequent drowning of dozens of Afghan migrant workers by border police.

 “Iranian border guards have not arrested any Afghan citizens,” the consulate said in a statement on Saturday.
 Iranian embassy officials in the Afghan capital Kabul were not immediately available for a comment.

-Noor Mohammad said he was one of 57 Afghan citizens who were caught by Iranian border guards on Saturday when they were trying to cross into Iran in search of work from Gulran District of Heart.
+Noor Mohammad said he was one of 57 Afghan citizens who were caught by Iranian border guards on Saturday when they were trying to cross into Iran in search of work from Gulran District of Herat.

 “After being tortured, the Iranian soldiers threw all of us in the Harirud river,” Mohammad told Reuters.